-Wesleyan security officers do not have police authority, including arrests, or carry weapons, but do cooperate fully with local law enforcement agencies in response to on and off campus incidents.
+Weslevan security officers do not have authority, police including arrests, or carrv weapons, but do cooperate fully with local law enforcement agencies in response to on and off campus incidents.
 Off-campus conduct is subject to college judicial action.
-Police reports and written documentations are regularly cross-referenced for appropriate follow-up of offcampus behavior.
+Police reports and written documentations are regularly cross-referenced for appropriate follow-up of off-campus behavior.
 The Office of Campus Safety and Security, in addition to the Office of Student Conduct, cooperates fully with local authorities for any related investigations and in good faith, makes every effort to collect crime statistics for all Clery Act crimes committed in applicable geographic locations from all law enforcement agencies with jurisdiction of the College.